kube-reporting/metering-operator/Documentation/Installation.md

 $ export PULL_SECRET=coreos-pull-secret
 ```

-### Prometheus location

-If Prometheus was setup by Tectonic and is running within the tectonic-system
-namespace, then you can skip this section.

-If you're running the Prometheus operator yourself (not using the Tectonic one),
-then you need to configure the `prometheus-url` in
-`manifests/chargeback/chargeback-config.yaml` to match the service created by
-your Prometheus operator.

 ### Storing data in S3

-By default the data that chargeback collects and generates is ephemeral, and
+By default the data that chargeback collects and generates is stored in a
-will not survive restarts of the hive pod it deploys.
-To make this data
-persistent by storing it in S3, follow the instructions in the [storing data in
-S3 document][Storing-Data-In-S3.md] before proceeding with these instructions.
+single node HDFS cluster which is backed by a persistent volume.
+If you would
+instead prefer to store the data in a location outside of the cluster, you can
+configure Chargeback to [store data in S3][Storing-Data-In-S3.md].

 ### Run the install script

 Chargeback can now be installed with the following command:

 ```
-$ ./hack/install.sh
+$ ./hack/alm-install.sh
 ```

 ### Uninstall

-If chargeback has been installed manually, it can be uninstalled at any point by
-running the following command:
+To uninstall chargeback, and it's related resources:

 ```
-$ ./hack/uninstall.sh
+$ ./hack/alm-uninstall.sh
 ```

 ## Verifying operation